 8. Is there an opportunity to attend in-person?

-For the first time, the virtual conference will be streaming live from the 2017 Water and Health Conference organized by The Water Institute at the University of North Carolina (UNC).
+The virtual conference will be streaming live from the 2018 Water and Health Conference organized by The Water Institute at the University of North Carolina (UNC).
 Attendance in-person will be available for those registered to the UNC Conference.

 If you are registered for Water and Health, and would like to attend the virtual conference in-person, please contact us at email@example.com